ilsegaertner/CUB-film-data-client/README.md

 The API is published on [GitHub](https://github.com/ilsegaertner/CUB_Film_data).

-To visit App, click [here](https://cub-film-data.netlify.app/).
+Access the hosted application[here](https://cub-film-data.netlify.app/).

 ### Objective

-The objectiv was to build a client-side REACT app for the previously developed [server-side API, the databases and the business logic](https://github.com/ilsegaertner/CUB_Film_data).
+The objectiv was to build a client-side REACT application for the previously developed [server-side API, the databases and the business logic](https://github.com/ilsegaertner/CUB_Film_data).

 ### Approach